ipfabric/docs/docs/System_Administration/Administrative_Interface/backup_and_restore.md

 Manual backup can be triggered from IP Fabric Administrative interface:

-1. Login to admin interface (for example `https://ipfabric.example.com:8443`)
+1. Log in to the admin interface (for example `https://ipfabric.example.com:8443`)

 2. Go to **Restore or Backup**